alfpedraza-aws-devops/fibonacci/README.md

 curl http://url.of.this.service/api/fibonacci/40
 ```

-## Load Test
+## Cluster Autoscaler Test

 This service is used to generate a heavy processing load on the CPU of the underlying machine running it.
-Because of this intense processing load, it's also used for a  cluster load test.
+Because of this intense processing load, it's also used for a cluster autoscaler test.

 ### Example
 To mention an example, generating the *40th* element in the Fibonacci sequence takes about 1 second on a `ubuntu/images/hvm-ssd/ubuntu-xenial-16.04-amd64-server-20200129` machine on AWS.
 This AWS virtual machine has 2 `Intel(R) Xeon(R) CPU E5-2676 v3` vCPU's running at `2.40GHz` each.